ExapunksBacardi/ExapunksRecords/README.md

 ## Solution parsing

 A row of "=" is used to separate EXA's.
 The first row of each EXA is either GLOBAL or LOCAL, depending on it's starting MODE.
+Remember that order matters.

 # Note
-It will take me some time to upload all of my solutions.
-If you want me to get to a particular solution faster, just message me.

 Also, there are a few cases where I tie a record, but don't hold the subrecord (the other scores in the triplet).
 I will still post these.
+There also a few levels missing, these are the ones I haven't at least tied yet.